Gertrude Lawrence: Early stage career

 In early 1919, Lawrence accepted a job singing at Murray's, a popular London nightclub, where she remained for the better part of the next two years.
 While performing there she met Captain Philip Astley, a member of the Household Cavalry.
 He became her friend, escort, and ultimately lover, and taught her how to dress and behave in high society.

-At the end of 1920, Lawrence left Murray's and began to ease her way back into the legitimate theater while touring in a music hall act as the partner of popular singer Walter Williams.
+At the end of 1920, Lawrence left Murray's and began to ease her way back into the legitimate theatre while touring in a music hall act as the partner of popular singer Walter Williams.
 In October 1921, Charlot asked her to replace an ailing Beatrice Lillie as star of his latest production, A to Z, opposite Jack Buchanan.
 In it the two introduced the song "Limehouse Blues," which went on to become one of Lawrence's signature tunes.

 In 1923, Noël Coward developed his first musical revue, London Calling!, specifically for Lawrence.
 Charlot agreed to produce it, but brought in more experienced writers and composers to work on the book and score.
 One of Coward's surviving songs was "Parisian Pierrot", a tune that would be identified closely with Lawrence throughout her career.

 The show's success led its producer to create André Charlot's London Revue of 1924, which he took to Broadway with Lawrence, Lillie, Jack Buchanan and Constance Carpenter.
-It was so successful it moved to a larger Broadway theater to accommodate the demand for tickets, extending its run.
+It was so successful it moved to a larger Broadway theatre to accommodate the demand for tickets, extending its run.
 After it closed, the show toured the United States and Canada, although Lawrence was forced to leave the cast when she contracted double pneumonia and pleurisy and was forced to spend fourteen weeks in a Toronto hospital recuperating.